whitneysteve/code-samples/README.md

 Run using ‘mvm jetty:run’ and hit http://localhost:8080/

+### Key Press

+A telephone keypad simulator that allows typing through the use of repetitive presses of the digits associated with several letters.

+### Instructions

+There is a UI element to this sample.
+Open `index.html` in a browser.

 ## Paint Shop

 A script to determine the colours and type of paint to prepare based on some pre-specified rules.
 Written in Scala.